How Your Eyes Work

 Ciliary muscles surround the lens.
 While the muscles hold the lens in place, consequently they play a significant role in vision.
 The ciliary muscles assist the eye with producing an image by helping bend the rays and focus them on the retina.

 Superior / Inferior Rectus Muscles

 There are actually more muscles than these, six in total.
 They help turn or rotate the eye in all directions.
-Specifically, the superior move the eye upward and the the inferior move the eye downward.
+Specifically, the superior moves the eye upward, and the inferior moves the eye downward.

 Vitreous Gel (Body)